-Once the couple’s assets are at or below their asset limit, they have one year in which to assure the institutionalized spouse has no more than $2,000 worth of assets in his/her name.
-During this time period, the institutionalized spouse usually transfers all but $2,000 of his/her assets to the community spouse.
+Once the couple’s assets are at or below their asset limit, they have one year to make sure the institutionalized spouse has no more than $2,000 worth of assets in their name.
+During this time, the institutionalized spouse usually transfers all but $2,000 of their assets to the community spouse.

 Examples of countable assets may include, but are not limited to:

-Medicaid EBD does not count some assets.
-Those not counted include:
+Medicaid does not count some assets.
+These include:

-- Your home (as long as the community spouse or other dependent relative lives there).
+- Your home (if the community spouse or other dependent relative lives there).

-- Burial assets (including insurance, trust funds, and plots).
+- Burial assets (such as insurance, some amounts in irrevocable burial trusts, and plots).

 - Household furnishings.

-“Excess” assets (assets which are above the asset limit) can be reduced to allowable limits if they are used to pay for nursing home or home care costs, or for other things such as home repairs or improvements, vehicle repair or replacement, clothing or other household expenses.
-If excess assets are not reduced, the institutionalized spouse cannot be enrolled in Medicaid.
+“Excess” assets (assets that are above the asset limit) can be reduced to allowable limits if they’re used to pay for nursing home or in-home care costs—or for things like:

-There are special rules for counting income and the amount of income that can be transferred from one spouse to another.
-Only the institutionalized person’s income is counted in determining enrollment.
-The community spouse cannot be required to pay for the institutionalized spouse’s care except when there is a court order to do so.
+There are special rules for counting income and the amount of income that one spouse can transfer to another.
+When determining Medicaid enrollment, only the income of the institutionalized spouse is counted.
+The community spouse can’t be required to pay for their spouse’s care unless a court orders it.

-An institutionalized person who qualifies for Medicaid may be allowed to protect some of his/her income by transferring it to the community spouse, depending on the amount of income the community spouse has.
-The institutionalized person can also transfer income to other dependent family members.
-To find out the amount that can be transferred, contact your local county or tribal agency.
+An institutionalized spouse who qualifies for Medicaid may be allowed to protect some of their income by transferring it to their spouse.
+That depends on the amount of income the community spouse has.
+The institutionalized spouse can also transfer income to other dependent family members (children under age 18 or siblings, parents, or children of any age who are claimed as tax dependents).
+For help determining how much you can transfer, contact your local county or tribal agency.